Recognizing the Signs: Your Complete Guide to Autism Screening and Next Steps

 M-CHAT-R (Modified Checklist for Autism in Toddlers-Revised)

-The M-CHAT-R is designed for children 16-30 months old.
-This parent-completed questionnaire includes 20 yes/no questions about your child's behavior and development.
-If your child scores above the cutoff, they should receive further evaluation.
+The M-CHAT-R is for children 16-30 months old.
+It has 20 yes/no questions.
+It asks about behavior and development.

 Key areas the M-CHAT-R assesses include: